pufferpanel/templates/minecraft-modpack-gtnh/README.md

  - Stop the server
  - Check your backup again
  - Delete the `config` , `mods` , `scripts` , and `resources (only in old versions)` folders
- - Change GTNH version on the server config tab
+ - Change `GTNH version` on the server config tab
- - Click
+ - Click `SAVE` and `INSTALL`
+ - Check console since it might require manual input, such as `/fml confirm` after some mods' changes.